U.S. “normalization” of relations with Vietnam ignores the slaughter of the war and continues the myth of the MIA/POW.

 We will never forgive, and we will never forget.

-FE Note: George Bradford authored “Looking Back on the Vietnam War: History and Forgetting,” FE #320, June, 1985, and “Vietnam’s Untold Victim: The Land,” in the Summer 1985 FE (both out of print but available from FE Books in photocopy on request with a self-addressed stamped envelope).
+FE Note: George Bradford authored “Looking Back on the Vietnam War: History and Forgetting,” FE #320, Spring, 1985, and “Vietnam’s Untold Victim: The Land,” in FE #321, Summer 1985 (both out of print but available from FE Books in photocopy on request with a self-addressed stamped envelope).

 1. In August 1814, British troops led by Admiral Sir George Cockburn (a direct ancestor of radical political commentator Alexander Cockburn), hoisted the Union Jack over the Capitol before setting the building on fire.